 • a custom domain that users at their school are directed to.

 If you haven't planned for these scenarios, you could run into problems when trying to sign in users who need to log in at a different URL.
+If you haven’t experienced working with OAuth, you could face a learning curve but would be able to get over it.
+Another, larger issue that you would need to prepare for is how to limit the amount of PII the learning institution shares to limit the company’s liability.

 Method 2: Schoology SSO Through LTI

-With a Schoology LTI integration, SSO is always initiated from the LMS (i.e. students won't visit a website or mobile app to access the resource).
-After the LTI launch, the developer receives a set of URLs that can be used to perform further integrated functions, like grade syncing.
+With a Schoology LTI specification integration, SSO is always initiated from the LMS (i.e. students won't visit a website or mobile app to access the resource).
+After the LTI specification launch, the developer receives a set of URLs that can be used to perform further integrated functions, like grade syncing.

 1. Many apps try to identify users who sign in through Schoology by a user’s email address.
 Doing this can lead to problems and leave users vulnerable.